davi-santos/samambaia-house-price-prediction/README.md

 <!-- DATA ACQUISITION -->
 ## Data Acquisition
+### Web scraping
 The data was acquired by web scraping olx pages using beautiful soup python library.
 This was a two step process for getting information about samambaia houses:

-* Getting basic information about samambaia houses from olx search page
+#### 1. Getting basic information about samambaia houses from olx search page

 Just by searching "samambaia" in the search engine and choosing "Venda - casas e apartamentos" category, we could see many results.
 From these pages, I scraped the folling information: title, price, location, number of bedrooms, car parking, house size, link to more info.
 The python code for this process is in [Scrape.py](https://github.com/davi-santos/samambaia-house-price-prediction/blob/main/Scraper.py) file and the output file is [houses.xlsx](https://github.com/davi-santos/samambaia-house-price-prediction/blob/main/data/houses.xlsx), in the data folder.

-* Getting more information about samambaia houses using the links from the proccess above.
+#### 2. Getting more information about samambaia houses using the links from the proccess above.

 In order to get more information about samambaia houses, I needed to access each link and scrape more information again.
 So, I did it!
 I wanted to get the number of bathrooms, CEP and Logradouro (street).
 The code for this is in [Scrape2.py](https://github.com/davi-santos/samambaia-house-price-prediction/blob/main/Scraper2.py) file and the output file is [new_data.csv](https://github.com/davi-santos/samambaia-house-price-prediction/blob/main/data/new_data.csv), in the data folder.

 ### Preprocessing Data

 The [houses.xlsx](https://github.com/davi-santos/samambaia-house-price-prediction/blob/main/data/houses.xlsx) have a column named house_description with multiple information about samambaia hosues, so I splited those information to various columns.
 There were also non-samambaia houses in the search, so I needed to remove those lines.
-The [Processing data.ipynb](https://github.com/davi-santos/samambaia-house-price-prediction/blob/main/Processing%20data.ipynb) file has the code of this process and it outputs the [processed_data.csv file](https://github.com/davi-santos/samambaia-house-price-prediction/blob/main/data/processed_data.csv), in the data folder.
+The [Processing data.ipynb](https://github.com/davi-santos/samambaia-house-price-prediction/blob/main/Processing%20data.ipynb) file has the code of this process and it outputs the [processed_data.csv](https://github.com/davi-santos/samambaia-house-price-prediction/blob/main/data/processed_data.csv), in the data folder.

 ### Final Data File